-Timescale : The name of the company.
+Timescale : The name of the company, and the name of the product in a general sense.
 Do not use camel case.

 👍 Timescale is hosting a virtual event.

-👍 "I have installed TimescaleDB to manage my time-series data."
+👍 "I installed TimescaleDB to manage my time-series data."

 Update : An update is a small or minor improvement, often delivered in a patch.
 Updates are done frequently, and require little or no downtime.